What Really Happens When You Stop Paying Your Credit Cards

 Damage to Credit Score

 “Missed payments cause the biggest damage to your credit score,” shares Teresa Dodson, founder of Greenbacks Consulting and debt relief expert.
 “If you think you're going to be late making a payment, get in front of it.
-Call your creditor and let them know when you can make a payment and you may avoid them reporting you late with the bureaus,” Dodson advises.
+Call your creditor and let them know when you can make a payment, and you may avoid them reporting you late to the bureaus,” Dodson advises.

 Credit card bills that are over 30 days late are typically reported to the credit bureaus, damaging your credit scores.
 You may lose even more points when you miss an additional payment.
 When your account goes into collections, it can cause additional damage.